EnviloN/Trouble-in-GolfTown/doc/sound.md

 ### Environment sounds
 - Sounds of sea
-- Birds start singing when close to trees
+- Birds start singing when player is close to trees
-- Tumbleweeds in town are rustling perioadically
+- Tumbleweeds in town are rustling periodically
-- Horses periodically snort when player is close, and horses in enclosure make sound when walking.
+- Horses snort when player is close, and horses in enclosure make sound when walking.